benjie91/react-table-wrapper/README.md

 Each row and column in the ReactTable has a state to track if it is selected or not.

-**A cell is only considered selected when both its row and column is selected.** <br>
+**A cell is only considered selected when both its row and column is selected.**

-When it is selected, its background turns green.
+When a cell is selected, its background turns green.
 If it becomes unselected, its background returns to white.

 There are 2 ways to select cells: